Good Jobs Project 2021

 PrOPEL Hub Knowledge Exchange Fellow Dr Helen Fitzhugh shares details of her and colleagues’ research as part of Norwich Business School and in collaboration with Norwich Good Economy Commission to improve the experience of work as employers build back after COVID-19 and shares how firms interested in sharing their experiences can get involved.

-Take part in the Good Jobs Project 2021!
+The Good Jobs Project 2021!

 We understand that it has been a difficult time for a lot of businesses in Norwich.
 We are exploring ways to support managers and employees in Norwich businesses to embed good experiences of work into the way they build back after the crisis.
 We have a particular focus on what good jobs look like for frontline workers – for example in sectors like hospitality, retail and care – that have experienced challenges during the COVID-19 crisis.
 To be able to deliver a successful project for Norwich, we need to hear about what’s gone well for businesses, what’s been a challenge and what you think is possible going forward to support employee wellbeing and productivity.